It’s my club. How can I help?

 Thanks goodness it’s Friday.
 These events are held around 5pm each Friday night at the club where folks get together with appys for a few laughs and overall camaraderie.

 Pool and Darts Contests – Adrian & Barbara Renkers

 General Meeting Speakers & Presentations – ad hoc

 While the Vice President is responsible for arranging for speakers at the club’s general meetings, it’s important that members reach out to their contacts to find presenters.
 Please let the VP know if you have anyone in mind from which you think the club would like to hear.

 Bookkeeping and Hangar Rental Administration – Janet Martens, bookkeeper

 Security – everyone

-Everyone’s responsibility.
+Security is everyone’s responsibility.
 Doors have been left open, alarms not set, things gone missing too often.
 The alarm system is looked after by Bevan Tomm.
-Locks and keys for the clubhouse are usually the domain of Larry Runnals.
+Luciano Nisi looks after the key card system.

 Club History Archives – Millie Watson and Steve Stewart